Clement Mary Hofbauer: Vienna

-Clement-Mary Hofbauer arrived in Vienna that September.
+Hofbauer arrived in Vienna that September.
 He remained there until his death almost 13 years later.
 In 1809, when the forces of Napoleon attacked Vienna, Hofbauer worked as a hospital chaplain caring for the many wounded soldiers.
 The archbishop, seeing Hofbauer's zeal, asked him to care for a little Italian church in Vienna.
 He remained there for four years until he was appointed chaplain to the Ursuline Sisters in July 1813.
 Attending to the spiritual welfare of the nuns and lay people who came to their chapel, Hofbauer gained a reputation as a powerful preacher and gentle confessor.

-In the early days of the 19th century, Vienna was a major cultural centre of Europe.
+In the early days of the 19th century, Vienna was a major cultural center of Europe.
 Hofbauer enjoyed spending time with the students and the intellectuals.
 Hofbauer took care of young people, especially students at the university.
 He was always ready to offer support, both spiritual and material.
 Students came, singly and in groups, to his quarters to talk, share a meal, or get advice.
 A good many of them later became Redemptorists.
 Under his influence, one of the students under his spiritual care, Frederic Baraga, decided to become a priest.
 Baraga went on to become the first Slovenian missionary in the United States and an influential missionary to the Ottawa and Ojibwa tribes in the Great Lakes region of the United States.

-A coterie of the learned and educated among the Viennese gathered around Clement-Mary Hofbauer.
+A coterie of the learned and educated among the Viennese gathered around Clement Mary Hofbauer.
 Through them there developed a redeeming influence on others, fuelling religious revival in Austria.
 Notable and artistic people he shepherded into the Catholic Church included Karl Wilhelm Friedrich Schlegel, Dorothea von Schlegel (daughter of the philosopher Moses Mendelssohn), Friedrich August von Klinkowström the artist, Joseph von Pilat (Metternich's private secretary), Zacharias Werner (later to be ordained and become a great preacher) and Frederick von Held.
 This last mentioned became a Redemptorist and was instrumental in the Congregation being founded in Ireland.
-It is very much thanks to Clement-Mary Hofbauer that Wessenberg's plan to include Vienna in a German national church failed.
+It is very much thanks to Clement Mary Hofbauer that Wessenberg's plan to include Vienna in a German national church failed.